U.S. insurance asset sales attract new private equity players, strategies

 Insurers inked 441 deals worth $25 billion in 2020, up from 356 deals worth about $22 billion the year before, according to data from Refinitiv.
 That momentum continued into January which was the most active month for insurance deal-making in 20 years, according to PricewaterhouseCoopers.

-Among January’s deals were Blackstone’s $2.8 billion purchase of Allstate’s life and annuity business and State Street’s $2 billion takeover of Talcott Resolution.
+Among January’s deals were Blackstone’s $2.8 billion purchase of Allstate’s life and annuity business and Sixth Street’s $2 billion takeover of Talcott Resolution.

 The demand is allowing insurers to release capital for share repurchases and investment in core businesses, while private equity buyers can increase assets under management and generate more revenue, though they do take on some risk.